 Changes to the EYFS requirements from September and Education Updates

 The Department for Education (DfE) has introduced several changes that will come into effect in September 2025.
 We have seen lots of teachers, nursery managers, childminders and headteachers seeking this information on social media so we have put together a summary of the key documents and updates.
+The updated EYFS framework has now been published which you will find here for group and school based providers.
+It is here for childminders.

 Enhanced Safeguarding Measures